alexUXUI/Carousely.js/README.md

 #### known bugs

-- if the user manually pauses a video and scrolls over another, the paused video does not disappear

 - end infinite recursion --> make this configurable

 - data object not good in that each array should contain a slide's